Fascinating Rhythm.

 to set myself up for dinner (with leftovers) and breakfast for several days.
 I returned to the flat, sat down at the computer, and scribbled a plan for the day on a scrap of paper that I slid into a pocket.

 and the Time Out section filled with almost every type of restaurant imaginable.
-Although it was only a bit after 11:00 when I arrived, the space was impossibly crowded with lines of people at nearly every vendor.
+Although it was only a bit after 11:00 when I arrived, the restaurant and table space was impossibly crowded with lines of people nearly everywhere.
 (I’ll add that, although the tourist guides tout a visit here, just glancing at the prices it struck me that one could eat just as well and more economically elsewhere.)

 Based on the combination of the crowd and the prices, I decided to pass on having an early lunch there but did stop at a branch of Manteigaria – famous for their Pasteis de Nata – for two of the sweet treats and to try a cup of Portugal’s equivalent to espresso that’s called bica in Lisboa but might also be simply café in the rest of the country.
 Ever the tea drinker, I’m unlikely to ever develop a taste for, let alone match, the Portuguese passion for bica.